Vertex AI Vector Search with BigQuery

-Vector search provided by Google Cloud services allows you to index and retrieve documents.
-The documents are stored in Bigquery and the corresponding document IDs are indexed using the vector search index provided by GCP.
+Vertex AI Vector Search allows you to index and retrieve documents.
+The documents are stored in Bigquery and the corresponding document IDs are indexed using the vector search index provided by Vertex AI.
 These are suitable for production use cases.

 Installation

-Section titled “Configuration”- Create a vector search index in GCP.
-Details on creating vector search index can be found at Create your Vector Search Index
+Section titled “Configuration”- Create a Vertex AI Vector Search index.
+Details on creating an index can be found at Create your Vector Search Index

 - Create a Bigquery Dataset and a Table within that dataset to store the documents that will be indexed.
 More information to create Bigquery datasets is available here

-To use the GCP vector search with Bigquery, initialize it and define a retriever with an embedder.
+To use Vertex AI Vector Search with Bigquery, initialize it and define a retriever with an embedder.
 You can also use a custom indexer and retriever for indexing and retrieving documents from the Bigquery dataset:

 import { BigQuery } from '@google-cloud/bigquery';